 The fruit does not split easily when ripe.

-We grew these again in 2019 (as I’ve said everywhere else a “funny” year) and unlike most of the varieties, it looks as though we are going to get a better crop than other years.
-However, if you look at the picture, you’ll see there’s some Blossom End Rot.
+We grew these again in 2019 (as I’ve said everywhere else a “funny” year) and unlike most of the varieties, we got a better crop than other years.
+However, as you can see from the 2019 picture, there was some Blossom End Rot.

 - Fruit Type: Cherry

 - Fruit Colour: Red